-Convenient Homes are the flavor of the season in Mumbai | Business
+Convenient Homes are the Flavor of the Season in Mumbai | Business

 - India

 Mumbai's western and central suburbs along with the MMR region are the new realty hotspots for these convenient homes.
 All these locations have become the buyer's paradise to pick and choose the property of choice be it convenience of type of property, budget, location, and the developer.
-Developers in Mumbai especially the MMR region to cater to the increased demand for convenient homes are offering multiple home options in this segment ranging from carpet areas 350 square feet. to 550 square feet plus for 1 and 2 BHK respectively.
+Developers in Mumbai especially the MMR region to cater to the increased demand for convenient homes are offering multiple home options in this segment ranging from carpet areas 350 sq ft. to 550 sq ft plus for 1 & 2 BHK respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)